mrgudenheim/FFTorama/README.md

 - If a loaded custom file uses the same name as a vanilla file, the vanilla version will be overridden.
 To get the vanilla behavior back there are two options:
 a) change the name of (or delete) the corresponding file in User/AppData/Roaming/pixelorama/FFTorama.
 b) load in the vanilla file
-- Works with Pixelorama 1.0
+- Works with Pixelorama 1.0 or newer

 # Pixelorama Links
 https://github.com/Orama-Interactive/Pixelorama